CharlesCNorton/rfc-3596-verified/readme.md

     reverse_to_ipv6 (ipv6_to_reverse loopback) = Some (normalize128 loopback).
   Proof. reflexivity.
 Qed.
 ```
-  Part of Sammath Naur

-  This is part of the Sammath Naur project—formal verification of 50+ internet RFCs:
+  This is part of the Sammath Naur project.
+The formal verification of 50+ internet RFCs:

   - 🌬️ Vilya - Network layer
   - 💧 Nenya - DNS infrastructure (this work)